haydonryan/tile-configurator/README.md

 ### Purpose
 This is a hacked together tool that will read in a yaml file and orchestrate the OM tool (https://github.com/pivotal-cf/om) (and therefore ops manager) to install and update tiles.

+### Issues / Feature requests
+If you have an issue with this tool - please submit a github issue.
+I'm using Pivotal Tracker to manage the backlog for this project, so please contact me directly for access (https://www.pivotaltracker.com/n/projects/2151323).

 ### Benefits
 - Configuration is in YAML rather than jSON - easier to configure, read and maintain.
 - Externalization of configuration (cloud native operations)